To add, remove or update a listing, email email@example.com.

 Reynoldsburg Republican Club, 6:30 p.m. the last Tuesday of every month at the Reynoldsburg Public Safety Building.
 Visit reynoldsburgrepublican.org for more information.

 The Kiwanis Club of Eastern Columbus, 7 p.m.
-Wednesdays, at the VFW, 4100 E. Main St. Visit the website kiwanis.org to learn how to help serve the community.
+Wednesdays, at the VFW, 4100 E. Main St. Visit the website kiwanis.org to learn how to help serve your community.

 Reynoldsburg Board of Education, 7 p.m., the third Tuesday of each month in city council chambers, 7232 E. Main St.